-Eagle House School
+Eagle House School, Sandhurst

-Eagle House School (above) is a non-selective co-ed prep for 3-13 year olds on the Berkshire/Surrey border.
+Eagle House School is a non-selective co-ed prep for 3-13 year olds on the Berkshire/Surrey border.
 Set in 30 acres of playing fields and woodland on the outskirts of Sandhurst, the school offers places for day pupils, flexi and weekly boarders.
 Current numbers are 377 – 57% boys and 43% girls.

 The usual array of all-weather pitches, sports fields, 20m indoor pool, a huge modern sports hall and performing arts studio.
 Add to that a lovely bright library, modern science labs and a super-fly DT building with laser cutting machine, 3D printer and robots.
-It looked so cool even I was tempted to pick up a soldering iron.
+It looked so much fun even I was tempted to pick up a soldering iron.

 I’ve not come across a school yet that has its own Tudor House, but there’s one here.
-Built in 2003 buy staff and parents, using authentic building methods, it’s become an invaluable and fun learning facility.
+Built in 2003 by staff and parents, using authentic building methods, it’s become an invaluable and fun learning facility.
 I feel a Horrible Histories reenactment can only be a matter of time.

 All children take part in the Learn For Life+ programme, a school initiative that encourages self-esteem, goal-setting, analysing personal strengths and weaknesses and becoming a good role model.
 I’m picking up this kind of initiative more and more at schools as they identify how central EQ is becoming to future employability.
 Travel wise, A daily minibus picks up from Sunningdale, Ascot, Windsor, Winkfield Row, Twyford and Wokingham areas and Greywell, Hants.